PHIL 101 3 Units

 Introduction to Philosophy

-This course is a general introduction to the major problems in philosophy, with attention directed to both classical and modern philosophy as a basis for discussion of issues such as epistemology, metaphysics, ethics, and aesthetics.
+This course is a general introduction to the major problems and questions as pondered by philosophy's great thinkers.
+Attention is directed to both classic and modern philosophy and will include various voices from the history of philosophy as a basis for discussion of issues such as epistemology, metaphysics, ethics, and aesthetics.

 PHIL 101H 3 Units